Medcezir: Plot

-Yaman who lives in Tozludere one of the Istanbul's suburbs has always tried to change his destiny by working hard to earn a good life.
-On the day of his brother's birthday Kenan, they were both arrested as his brother stole a car from a gas station.
-That evening, Yaman's destiny changed as he met Selim Serez, a rich lawyer who helped him out of jail.
-Selim sees Yaman as a promising young man and he offers him his help.
-When Yaman's mom kicks him out of her house, Yaman is forced to contact Selim and accept his help.
-He then goes to Selim's house in Altınkoy, an exclusive upper-class neighborhood in Istanbul, and is offered a job as a gardener for a week, and also a place to live in the pool house outside the main house.
-Even if Yaman is aware that there are no miracles in real life, he doesn't have another chance apart from going through that door.
-Carrying the weight of the past on his shoulders, among people he doesn't know, he faces a more difficult life than the one he had in Tozludere.
-In Altınkoy he meets Mert, Selim's son, with whom he becomes friends almost immediately, he also meets Mira, a young, beautiful rich girl who lives next door and with whom he falls in love.
+Yaman who lives in Tozludere one lower socioeconomic area of Istanbul's suburbs, has always tried to change his destiny by working hard to earn a good life.
+On the day of his brother Kenan’s birthday, they are both arrested because Yaman’s brother steals a car from a gas station.
+That evening, Yaman's destiny changes when he meets Selim Serez, a wealthy lawyer who helps him out of jail.
+Selim sees Yaman as a promising young man and offers him help.
+When Yaman's mom kicks him out of the house, he is forced to contact Selim and accept his help.
+He then goes to Selim's house in Altınkoy, an exclusive upper-class neighborhood in Istanbul, and is offered a job as a gardener for a week, as well as a place to live in the pool house outside the main house.
+Even though Yaman is aware that there are no miracles in real life, he doesn't have another option other than going through that door.
+Carrying the weight of the world on his shoulders, surrounded by people he doesn't know, he faces a more difficult life than the one he had in Tozludere.
+In Altınkoy he meets Mert, Selim's son, with whom he immediately becomes friends.
+He also meets Mira, a young, beautiful rich girl who lives next door and they fall in love.

-Challenges arise for the young Yaman who enrols in the Asım Şekip Kaya University along with Mira, Mert and Eylül and their friends.
+Challenges arise for the young Yaman who enrols in the Asım Şekip Kaya University along with Mira, Mert, Eylül and their friends.

 Orkun, Mira's ex- boyfriend, is envious of Yaman and creates problems for him deliberately to get him out of Altınkoy.
-He joins hands with Hasan, Yaman's stepfather, in this plan.
+He joins alliances with Hasan, Yaman's stepfather, in this plan.